HarshSingh18/MLOps_frontend/README.md

 # MLops_frontend
-### the frontend portion for the MLops project involving streamlit
+### The frontend portion for the MLops project involving streamlit is as follows

 ## Table of contents
 * [Overview](#overview)